cybera/policy-browser/notebooks/Affordability_doc2vec.md

 Discussion by government groups surrounding affordability is noticeably different than that of the advocacy groups with respect to frequent word pairs.
 In terms of government discussion surrounding affordability there exist many frequent word pairs surrounding revenues and government funding mechanisms.
 Drawing our attention to the largest cluster around the word "prodid (provide)" we see that during the discussion of affordability by government groups that there are many common word pairs concerning providing access, service, consumers and so forth.
 Government organizations seem to be using language focused around, funding, revenues, and subsidies, as well as language surrounding the issues of services provided.

 Again this isn't necessarily surprising.
-Government groups discuss affordability in a way that is relevant to them in terms of both providing or receiving funding, and affordability and access with respect to their constituents.
+Government groups discuss affordability as it is relevant to them: in terms of both providing or receiving funding, and affordability and access with respect to their constituents.

 ## Telecom incumbents